May 11, 2023

 About Silver X

 Silver X is a growing silver producer building a multi-asset precious metals platform in Peru.
-The Company’s portfolio includes the Nueva Recuperada Project, a district-scale land package of over 20,000 hectares with two mining units and more than 200 exploration targets, as well as the recently acquired Pampas Project.
+The Company’s portfolio includes the Nueva Recuperada Project, a district-scale land package of 20,795 hectares with two mining units and more than 200 exploration targets, as well as the recently acquired Pampas Project.

 With existing production, scalable expansion opportunities, and significant exploration upside, Silver X is positioned for continued growth and long-term value creation.
 For more information visit our website at www.silverxmining.com.